The Conference Board forecasts that global real GDP growth will continue to slow over the next year but improve somewhat in 2027.

-For many economies around the world, the negative shock to growth associated with US tariffs is only just beginning to manifest.
-Surges in exports to the US, resulting from front-loaded demand and inventory stockpiling among US businesses ahead of tariff implementation, resulted in strong growth rates in Q2 2025 for many economies.
-However, we expect weaker numbers in Q3 and Q4 2025 as the full weight of tariffs takes its toll.
-Exports to the US will atrophy as US consumers grapple with higher prices for imported goods.
-As the drag on growth from tariffs has shifted from mid-2025 to late-2025, there will likely be a rebound in growth early next year that lifts our 2026 forecast by 0.1 percentage point.
+For many economies around the world, the negative shock to growth associated with US tariffs is beginning to manifest.
+Surges in exports to the US, resulting from front-loaded demand and inventory stockpiling among US businesses ahead of tariff implementation, resulted in strong growth rates in H1 2025 for many economies.
+However, we expect weaker numbers in Q4 2025 and early 2026 as the full weight of tariffs takes its toll.

 myTCB® Members get exclusive access to webcasts, publications, data and analysis, plus discounts to events.